Joyeta16/Spotify-Wrapped-Overview/README.md

 #### Artist and Track Dominance:

 - The Beatles consistently ranked as the favorite artist from 2016 onward, with occasional competition in specific years.
-Similarly, ‘Ode to the Mets’ stood out as the most-played track over the years, reflecting a strong personal connection.
+Similarly, ‘Ode To The Mets’ stood out as the most-played track over the years, reflecting a strong personal connection.

 ## 🛠️ Tools